cossacklabs/themis/docs/examples/Themis-server/swift/README.md

 ```

 6. Copy the keys to a text file.
-7. Comment the lines of the key generation function (`generateClientKeys()`), we no longer need them.
+7. Comment the lines of the key generation function (`generateClientKeys()`), you no longer need it.
 8. Find the constants of the Client keys in the code and paste the generated keys:

 ```swift